julieqiu/exp/librarianx/doc/config.md

 - **Immutable references** - URLs with commit SHAs ensure reproducible builds
 - **Caching** - Downloads are cached by SHA256 in `~/Library/Caches/librarian/downloads/` to avoid repeated downloads
 - **No race conditions** - Multiple concurrent generations verify the same immutable tarball
-- **Single source of truth** - All artifacts use the same googleapis/discovery versions from the repository config
+- **Single source of truth** - All editions use the same googleapis/discovery versions from the repository config
 - **Separate concerns** - Source versions are separate from generation infrastructure

+#### `container` section (optional)

+When present, defines the container image used for code generation.

+- `image` - Container registry path (without tag)
+- `tag` - Container image tag (e.g., `latest`, `v1.0.0`)

 #### `generate` section (optional)

 When present, enables code generation commands.
-This section defines the generation infrastructure (container images, output directory, etc.).
+This section defines generation settings.

-- `container.image` - Container registry path (without tag)
-- `container.tag` - Container image tag (e.g., `latest`, `v1.0.0`)
-- `dir` - Directory where generated code is written (relative to repository root, with trailing `/`)
+- `output_dir` - Directory where generated code is written (relative to repository root)
+- `defaults` - Default values applied to all editions (see GenerateDefaults below)

 #### `release` section (optional)